4' 5" x 6' 8" (135cm x 203cm) 3rd Quarter, 19th Century

 3rd Quarter, 19th Century

-("New Arrivals Gallery") A perfectly proportioned ornate medallion on a glowing parchment field resembles a cathedral rose window with sixteen radiating points and soft-toned, elaborate flowerheads within that create a dazzling layered effect.
+A perfectly proportioned ornate medallion on a glowing parchment field resembles a cathedral rose window with sixteen radiating points and soft-toned, elaborate flowerheads within that create a dazzling layered effect.
 On closer examination, each design's individualization attests to the weavers' superior drawing skill rather than a fixation on exactitude.
-Early Kermanshahs such as this piece offer a staggering palette of difficult to-deeply-dye subtle tones of pink yarrow, maize, dusty lavender, green tea, with butternut and oak wood colors that add exquisite articulation to even the most delicate of details.
-The masterful arabesques in the spandrels and exceptional court-inspired artistry in the borders evoke a timeless beauty.
-From the satellite weaving center established in Kurdistan in the late 18th century and populated by Kirman weavers by order of the Zand dynasty.
+Early Kermanshahs such as this piece offers a staggering palette of difficult to-deeply-dye subtle tones of pink yarrow, maize, dusty lavender, green tea, with butternut and oak wood colors that add exquisite articulation to even the most delicate of details.
+The masterful arabesques in the spandrels and exceptional court-inspired artistry in the borders evoke a timeless beauty from the satellite weaving center established in Kurdistan in the late 18th century and populated by Kirman weavers by order of the Zand dynasty.

 Read About Kermanshah Rugs